 Removing items from the collection is an integral part of collection development.
 Materials are withdrawn from the collection in order to maintain its usefulness, currency, relevance and condition.
 Frequency of circulation, community interest, availability of newer editions or more valid materials are prime considerations in de-selecting, or "weeding."

 Responsibility for collection maintenance and for the disposition of withdrawn materials rests with the Library Director and designated staff.
-Withdrawn items may be sold through the Friends and Bookends book shop for the benefit of the Library, offered to other RCLS libraries, to other non-profit organizations, recycled or discarded.
+Withdrawn items may be sold through the Friends and Bookends book shop for the benefit of the Library or offered to other RCLS libraries, to other non-profit organizations, or recycled and discarded.

 E. FORMATS PURCHASED

 The Library maintains collections of books and non-print materials.
-Non-print materials include Books on CD, DVDs, Music CDs, MP-3 players.
-The Library also circulates Nook, Sony and Kindle e-book readers, and makes available e-books for downloading onto portable devices through the Overdrive Digital Library.
-These formats, and the equipment they require, are selected using the same criteria as for other library materials.
+Non-print materials include Books on CD, DVDs, Music CDs, MP-3 Books on CD.
+The Library also circulates Kindle e-book readers, and makes available e-books and e-audiobook for downloading onto portable devices through the Overdrive Digital Library and Hoopla.
+Digital formats, and the equipment they require, are selected using the same criteria as for other library materials.

 F. CONTROVERSIAL WORKS

 Books relating to countries, races, nationalities and religious groups are carefully selected.
-Those which reflect any seriously discriminating attitudes are not purchased.
-Books which are recognized as Classics and are of considerable literary merit are retained, even though they may contain a word or phrase that is unacceptable by today’s standards.
+Those which reflect any seriously discriminatory attitudes are not purchased.
+Books recognized as Classics that are of considerable literary merit are retained, even though they may contain a word or phrase that is unacceptable by today’s standards.